jasonsbarr/introduction-to-python/README.md

       - Goodrich, Tamassia, and Goldwasser, ch.
 14
 35. Data examples and review
     - Watch: [CS 61A Lecture 22: Data examples, videos 2 - 7](https://www.youtube.com/watch?v=6qjhVNPwdUE&list=PL6BsET-8jgYWRTU90CoXS2iWz_USTRL0c&index=2)
-    - Do: 6.0001 final exam practice problems
+    - Do: 6.0001 Quiz 1 and final exam practice problems
     - Do: Problems relevant to what we've covered from 6.00 and 6.0002 so far
     - Do: 6.0002 PSet 2 and 6.00 Problem set 11

 ### Exam 2 &ndash; CS 61A Midterm 2 and 6.00 Quiz 1

-- Set a 2 hour time block and get as far through one of CS 61A's past Midterm 2 exams as you can.
+- Set a 3 hour time block and get as far through one of CS 61A's past Midterm 2 exams and Quiz 1 from 6.00 as you can.
 Follow the restrictions in the course syllabus.
 - Then grade yourself against the solutions using your own grading scale (but be honest about it&mdash;you're only cheating yourself if you fudge the results).
 - Repeat if needed until you can get most or all of the answers right.